 - 1. A three-page statement describing interests in counseling as a career, personal strengths and weaknesses, perceived ability to successfully pursue/complete graduate work, and future career goals. - 2.
 Three recommendation forms from master's or doctoral level professionals who can attest to the applicant's ability to pursue graduate work in a clinical program.
 Recommendations from personal acquaintances (i.e., friends, church leaders, family members, etc.) are not acceptable.
-While letters of reference are acceptable for submission, we require each reference to complete our recommendation form. - 3.
-Possess at least a 3.0 GPA on four-point scale in undergraduate studies. - 4.
+While letters of reference are acceptable for submission, we require each reference to complete our recommendation form.

+- Possess at least a 3.0 GPA on four-point scale in undergraduate studies. - 4.
 The successful completion of the equivalent of six undergraduate credit hours in a behavioral science.
-Of these six credit hours, three hours must be in introduction to psychology.
-Students lacking these credit hours may be conditionally admitted to the program on the provision that deficiencies are corrected within one semester.
-Once deficiencies are corrected, students should submit a transcript as proof of meeting this requirement. - 5.
-Only applicants who are considered academically qualified for the program are invited to interview via Skype with the admissions committee.
-The purpose of this interview is to assess the individual's interpersonal skills and boundaries, as well as his or her suitability to pursue graduate level training in counseling.
-Those judged to possess the relevant ability will be offered admission to the program.
+Of these six credit hours, three hours must be in introduction to psychology. - Only applicants who are considered academically qualified for the program are invited to interview via Skype with the admissions committee.